 - For electronic systems, descriptions and disposition instructions for inputs, outputs, the masterfile, and system documentation

-Schedules with major deficiencies (no signature by the authorized agency official, failure to cite superseded schedule items, failure to justify proposed GRS deviations, etc.) are returned to the agency, with a letter explaining why they could not be registered and the revisions or corrections that are needed.
+Schedules with major deficiencies (failure to justify proposed GRS deviations, etc.) are returned to the agency, with a letter explaining why they could not be registered and the revisions or corrections that are needed.

 Approximately 25%-30% of all schedule items pertain to records that (a) have never been scheduled before but clearly are temporary or (b) merely increase or lower the retention period of series that already are approved for disposal.
 Review of schedules that fall into this category is normally undertaken very soon after registration and is typically completed quickly.

 The review of schedules covering records with legal rights implications or potentially permanent series is more time consuming than the review of simple schedules.
 The time required for the review of such schedules depends on such factors as the number of items in the schedule and their complexity, how many separate agency offices must be contacted or visited, how quickly agency records officers can arrange for site visits and other needed agency contacts, and the appraiser's workload.

 After reviewing schedules and completing any necessary records inspections, appraisers prepare analytical reports that describe the records and their informational or evidential value, the organizational context within which they are generated, and whether the agency-proposed disposition instructions are appropriate.
 These reports, and the schedules to which they relate, may be sent for review and comment to other NARA offices with specialized knowledge of the records.